PedroCristo/README-TEST/README.md

 ![Service Review - Update Review 2](./assets/readme/features/interactive_messages/watches_clocks_messages_review_updated.jpg)

-- After the review is updated the user will see the message on the top right of the screen saying "The review was successfully updated". <br>
+- After the review is updated the user will see the message at the top right of the screen saying "The review was successfully updated". <br>

 ### Service Review - Delete Review 1